a-kuduvalli/ADS-502-Final-Team-Project/README.md

 - Classifiers: Decision trees (CART and C5.0), Logistic Regression, Naïve Bayes, Random Forest
 - Models evaluated using Accuracy, Error Rate, Sensitivity, Precision, and F1, F2, and F0.5 scores

+Challenges faced:
-Challenges faced: Kaggle's original Spaceship Titanic dataset included unlabeled test records and could not be used for model evaluation.
-For the purpose of this project, the training data (renamed `spaceship.csv`) was partitioned using a 75/25 train-test split.
-Other challenges included re-grouping one-hot encoded dummy variables into their original features for the feature importance bar graph's interpretability.
+- Kaggle's original Spaceship Titanic dataset included unlabeled test records and could not be used for model evaluation, so for the purpose of this project, the training data (renamed `spaceship.csv`) was partitioned
+- Regrouping one-hot encoded dummy variables into their original features for the feature importance bar graph's interpretability

 ## License
 [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)